g-gualeni/3DPrintingCheatSheet/README.md

 # Filament Printing
+PETG-HF:
-PETG-HF: set the extrusion temperature to 250°C makes the result more stiff and flexible
+ -> set the extrusion temperature to 240 First 250°C Others makes the result more stiff and flexible -> use the textured plate not the smooth plate because it is too adehesive.

 # Filament Drying